Moonai - stars

 Brain scans show that your brain perceives music, pain, and emotions in a similar way.
 Listening to pleasing music increases activity in parts of the brain's reward center, and some studies suggest that music can interfere with the signals your brain interprets as pain.

-Some say their period pain is similar to what contractions during labor feel like.
+For example, some say their period pain is similar to what contractions during labor feel like.
 Others describe their cramps as if someone were stabbing, piercing, or scratching their insides.
 Research* has proven that music significantly minimizes that.

 Spatial Audio vs Immersive Audio vs 3D Audio?
 And how do they help?